Quick Start All Prompts

 Key Rule

-As long as CLAUDE.md is in the root and /docs/ has the F3 files, organize your application code however you prefer.
+As long as CLAUDE.md is in the root, the F3_*.md modules are in the root, and /docs/ has the F3 files, organize your application code however you prefer.

 New Project